Recovering a Hidden Community Beyond the Kesten-Stigum Threshold in $O(|E| \log^*|V|)$ Time: Introduction

 The terminology is motivated by the fact that the subgraph induced by the community $C^\ast$ is typically denser than the rest of the graph if $p>q$~\cite{McSherry01,arias2013community, ChenXu14, HajekWuXu14,Montanari:15OneComm}.
 The problem of interest is to recover $C^\ast$ based on the graph $G$.

 We consider a sequence of planted dense subgraphs indexed by $n$ and assume $p$ and $q$ depend on $n.$ For a given $n$, the set $C^*$ could be deterministic or random.
 We also introduce $K\geq 1$ depending on $n$, and assume either that $|C^*|\equiv K$ or $|C^*| / K \to 1$ in probability as $n\to\infty.$ Where it matters we specify which assumption holds.
-For simplicity, we assume the model parameters $(K, p, q)$ are known to the estimators, \footnote{It would be nice to remove this assumption.
-The paper \cite{Decelle11} suggests a method for estimating the parameters but we do not know how to incorporate it into our theorems.} and impose the mild assumptions th $K/n$ is bounded away from one and $p/q$ is bounded.
+Since the focus of this paper is to understand the fundamental limits of recovering the hidden community in the planted dense subgraph model, we assume the model parameters $(K, p, q)$ are known to the estimators\footnote{ It remains open whether this assumption can be relaxed without changing the fundamental limits of recovery.
+The paper \cite{Decelle11} suggests a method for estimating the parameters but it is unclear how to incorporate it into our theorems.}.
+For simplicity, we further impose the mild assumptions that $K/n$ is bounded away from one and $p/q$ is bounded from above.
 We primarily focus on two types of recovery guarantees.

 \begin{definition}[Exact Recovery] Given an estimator $\hat{C}=\hat{C}(G) \subset [n]$, $\hat{C}$ {\em exactly recovers} $C^\ast $ if $ \lim_{n\to \infty} \pprob{\hat C \neq C^\ast} =0, $ where the probability is taken with respect to the randomness of $G$ and with respect to possible randomness in $C^*$ and the algorithm for generating $\hat C$ from $G.$ \end{definition}